romerogroup/MatGraphDB/README.md

 # MatGraphDB

+[Documentation][docs] | [PyPI][pypi] | [GitHub][github]

 **MatGraphDB** is a Python package designed to simplify graph-based data management and analysis in materials and molecular science.
+It is built on top of `ParquetGraphDB` [ParquetDB][parquetdb], which is a graph database which uses Apache Parquet for storage.
 It enables researchers to efficiently transform complex theoretical data into structured graph representations, leveraging:

 - **High-performance storage:** Utilizes Apache Parquet for scalable and rapid data access.
 - **Automated workflows:** Converts theoretical and computational data into graph structures.